openmanuscript/openmanuscript/rougue/readme.md

 - Tools.
 All I needed was an x-acto knife to cut the double sided tape, and something to cut the cardboard cover.

-### Step II: plug everything together
+## Step I: assemble your parts
 1. Assemble the guts of the device.
 2. Plug them together to make sure it all works.

+## Step II: fit it into the case
+This is an ongoing process, but since we aren't soldering, 3D printing, or otherwise specifically making the guts fit the box, we can change it as we use it.
+So, in this step:

-3. Find a nice way to fit everything into your case, and lightly double stick tape the components in place.
+1. Find a nice way to fit everything into your case, and lightly double stick tape the components in place.
 This will take some trial and error, but since you're not soldering or gluing, it's pretty easy to fit things in.